Carn Mor

 The Scalan below Carn Mor

 North-east of Tomintoul, the B9008 travels over moorland and through Glen Livet toward Bridge of Avon in Speyside.
-On this road, 7km north-east of Tomintoul, Auchnarrow is reached, where a narrow road heads south-east to the Braes of Glenlivet where Braeval Whisky distillery hides near the end of the road.
+On this road, 7km north-east of Tomintoul, Auchnarrow is reached, where a narrow road heads south-east to the Braes of Glenlivet.

-There is room for around 10 vehiles in the parking area, where there is a large information board provided by the Crown Estate.
+A sign points the way up a rough potholed track to a parking area where there is room for around 10 vehicles, by a large information board provided by the Crown Estate.

 2. Carn Mor